hhovsepi/LoL-Simulator/README.md

 `League of Legends Story Teller` is based on the popular MMO strategy game League of Legends.
 The app combines AI with existing champion backstories to craft personalized stories for the user.

 This is a full-stack web-based application built upon the `Node.js` environment, relies on `Express` for functionality, and utilizes `GPT-3` as the source for AI generated short stories.

-The application's user interface is built upon `React`.
 <br><br>

 ## Demo of the Story Teller: